VegaASM/Artemis/README.md

 **What is Artemis?**

 Artemis is a bare-bones PowerPC 32-bit Instruction Simulator completely written in ARM64 Assembly.
-Some properties of the Wii-Broadway PPC chip have been implemented into Artemis, such as Broadway's Graphics Instructions (Paired Singles).
+Some properties of the Wii-Broadway PPC chip have been implemented into Artemis, such as Broadway's Graphics Instructions (Paired Singles), and 8 more BAT Registers.

 **Why write this in ARM64 Assembly?**